SDSC-ORD/fsopxRRead/README.md

 ## Output

-In this first version of the parser the following is done:
+The goal of this package is to offer the metadata and data in a reduction free machine readable way.

 The output consist of a list of data and metadata:
-- `output$metadata` includes all base px keys, but not the translations
+- `output$metadata` includes all metadata in the default language
 - `output$dataframe` is a tibble with the length of the `DATA` of the px cube
 - The dimensions in "STUB" and "HEADING" of the px cube are all turned into columns of the tibble